rin67630/ESP_Binary_patcher/README.md

     Enter Device Credentials:*******
     File PythonTest_patched.bin saved

-Then you upload the patched file to the ESP with esptool.py and you are online at your WiFI and in the cloud altogether !
+THen it uploads the patched file to the ESP and you are online at your WiFI and in the cloud altogether !
 Could you imagine it easier?

 Enjoy!